mmiermans/solver2048/README.md

 ### Windows

-Very easy: open the `.sln` solution file.
+Open the `.sln` solution file.
 Build in release mode to get the best performance.

 ### Linux